Minnesota Timberwolves Odds | Betting Guide With Spread, Moneyline, Total, Futures

 Live Betting

 Unlike horse racing where all bets must be made prior to post time, there are endless betting opportunities once a NBA game tips off.
 You will notice the point spread and moneyline shift throughout the game.
 Say the T-Wolves open a 3.5-favorite.
-As the second half begins, Minnesota is trailing by 12 points and are suddenly underdogs.
+As the second half begins, Minnesota is trailing by 12 points and is suddenly an underdog.
 If you think the team will regain the momentum and turn things around, this is an alternative strategy, especially if those pregame bets are not looking good.
 Instead of laying 3.5 points, the you might be able to find the Timberwolves +5.5.
-There is usually a very small window to take advantage of the line shift so don’t spend too much time pondering the decision.
+There is usually a very small window to take advantage of the line shift so don't spend too much time pondering the decision.

 The same theory can be applied to the in-game moneyline.
 Many bettors are not going to touch a moneyline of -1000 or higher due to the amount of money required to make a significant profit.
 However, if that unattractive line significantly drops, it might be a live betting opportunity.
 This method is considered "hedging" or a way to recover a potential losing bet placed before tip-off.